-The table below lists all of the drinking water contaminants detected for Year 2015.
+The table below lists all of the drinking water contaminants detected for the 2016 year.
 The presence of contaminants in the water does not necessarily indicate that the water poses a health risk.
-Unless otherwise noted, the data presented in this table represents monitoring in calendar year 2015.
+Unless otherwise noted, the data presented in this table represents monitoring in calendar year 2016.
 The EPA or the State requires the City to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+The following is a list of the test done by the city in 2016.

-• A total of 48 bacteriological samples, 12 Fecal samples, 3 Nitrate samples, 33 sets of T.O.C. samples, 2 V.O.C.
-Sample, 2 I.O.C.
-Samples, 3 Herbicide Samples, 2 Radium Samples, 2 Gross Alpha Samples, and 12 sets of HAA5's and TTHM's samples were examined in year 2015.
+• A total of 48 bacteriological samples, 20 Fecal samples, 3 Nitrate samples, 28 sets of T.O.C. samples, 1 V.O.C.
+Sample, 1 Gross Alpha Samples, 4 sets of HAA5's, 4 sets of TTHM's Samples, and 24 Lead & Copper Sample were examined in year 2016.